-[Action to Implement Management that is Conscious of Cost of Capital and Stock Price] [Disclosed in
+[Action to Implement Management that is Conscious of Cost of Capital and Stock Price] [Disclosed in English][Updated on December 20, 2024]

-English]

-With importance placed on cashflow management to maintain a robust financial position AICA strives to make active investments in growth areas and enhance shareholder returns, while maintaining financial soundness based on liquidity and capital adequacy ratio.
+With importance placed on cash flow management to maintain a robust financial position AICA strives to make active investments in growth areas and enhance shareholder returns, while maintaining financial soundness based on liquidity and capital adequacy ratio.
 AICA has defined generating ROE and ROIC exceeding cost of capital as our target and aims for highly efficient management that leads to improving shareholder value.
 AICA strives to make disciplined investments exceeding cost of capital, optimize our portfolio using ROIC, and actively engage in dialogue with shareholders so that these efforts will contribute to improving AICA's corporate value.